juliusshufan/lp-opt-tool/docs/introduction.md

    The tuning config and model-specific information are controlled by user config yaml file.
 As for the format of yaml file, please refer to [template.yaml](../examples/template.yaml)

-   iLiT v1.0a release supports two usages:
+   Intel® Low Precision Optimization Tool v1.0a release supports two usages:

    a) User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

    b) User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-   The first usage is designed for seamless integrating user code with iLiT as well as the metric is supported by iLiT.
+   The first usage is designed for seamless integrating user code with Intel® Low Precision Optimization Tool as well as the metric is supported by Intel® Low Precision Optimization Tool.
 Usually classfication networks are suitable for this.

-   The second usage is designed for integrating those networks using iLiT not supported metrics with iLiT.
+   The second usage is designed for integrating those networks using Intel® Low Precision Optimization Tool not supported metrics with Intel® Low Precision Optimization Tool.
 Usually object detection and NLP networks are suitable for this.

 2. Framework Adaption API